mbleron/ExcelTable/README.md

 * Reading password-protected ODF spreadsheets encrypted using the Blowfish algorithm (ODF 1.0/1.1)

 JAR files to deploy depend on the database version :

+:warning: **As of ExcelTable 5.0, Java-based features are desupported on database versions < 11\.2\.0\.4**
+If necessary, you may create an [issue](https://github.com/mbleron/ExcelTable/issues) and request a backport for your version.
+Otherwise, please use the last compatible release [ExcelTable 4.0.1](https://github.com/mbleron/ExcelTable/releases/tag/v4.0.1).

 * Versions < 11\.2\.0\.4
 Except for version 11\.2\.0\.4 which supports JDK 6, Oracle 11g only supports JDK 5 (Java 1.5).